DBS to test Indonesian openness with $7.2 bln takeover

 | SINGAPORE/JAKARTA

-SINGAPORE/JAKARTA Singapore's DBS Group (DBSM.SI), Southeast Asia's biggest bank, is to buy Indonesia's Bank Danamon (BDMN.JK) for $7.24 billion, in a deal that could stir nationalist opposition stoked by anxious local rivals.
+SINGAPORE/JAKARTA Southeast Asia's biggest bank, Singapore-based DBS Group (DBSM.SI), has agreed to buy Indonesia's Bank Danamon for $7.24 billion in a deal that could stir up nationalist opposition stoked by anxious local rivals.

-DBS, part-owned by Singapore sovereign investment arm Temasek Holdings, said on Monday it agreed to take over Danamon in a cash-and-shares transaction that would rank as Asia's fourth-largest banking deal.
+DBS, partly owned by Singapore's sovereign investment arm Temasek Holdings, said on Monday it had agreed to take over Danamon in a cash-and-shares transaction that would rank as Asia's fourth-largest banking deal on record.

-Temasek is on both sides of the transaction as it also owns 67.4 percent of Danamon, and has had additional exposure to Indonesia through the DBS franchise there.

-If the deal is approved, Temasek will be invested in a single bank in Indonesia, rather than two - something that should please government officials in Jakarta, sources familiar with the deal said.

-But Indonesia's biggest foreign takeover could become a test of its openness to overseas capital, a month after Jakarta moved to curb foreign ownership of mines and less than a year since it voiced concerns over foreign bank holdings.
+But Indonesia's biggest-ever foreign takeover could also turn into a test of its openness to overseas capital, a month after Jakarta moved to curb foreign ownership of mines and less than a year since it voiced concerns over foreign bank holdings.

-It could also trigger more foreign bank takeovers, with shares in Bank Panin Indonesia (PNBN.JK) jumping 6 percent on Monday on bets that it, too, could become a target.
+If successful, the deal could spark more foreign bank takeovers, with shares in Bank Panin Indonesia jumping 6 percent on Monday on bets that it too could become a target.

-"You're going to see some movements to halt this deal in the coming days," said a senior executive of a rival local bank, who asked not to be named because of what he called the sensitivity of the issue.
+"You're going to see some movements to halt this deal in the coming days," one of the bankers, a senior executive of a rival local lender, speaking on condition of anonymity because of what he called the sensitivity of the issue.

 BIG PREMIUM

-DBS is buying most of Danamon, at a hefty 52 percent premium, in the form of new DBS shares from Temasek, which in turn will become an even bigger owner of DBS.
+DBS is buying most of Danamon, at a hefty 52 percent premium, in the form of new DBS shares from the Indonesian bank's controlling shareholder, Temasek, which in turn will become an even bigger owner of DBS as a result of the deal.

-It would make Singapore-based DBS the fifth-biggest lender in Indonesia, one of southeast Asia's hottest markets, where bank penetration is low and annual loan growth runs at 20 percent.
+It would make Singapore-based DBS the fifth-biggest lender in Indonesia, one of the region's hottest markets where bank penetration is low and annual loan growth runs at 20 percent.

-However, Danamon has lower returns on equity than some peers and a heavy exposure to auto financing, an area vulnerable to recently announced steps by policymakers to curb excessive lending in the region's largest economy.
+However, Danamon has lower returns on equity than some of its peers and a heavy exposure to auto financing, an area vulnerable to recently announced steps by policymakers to curb excessive lending in Southeast Asia's largest economy.

-"We have the capacity to unshackle these businesses," DBS's CEO Piyush Gupta said in Jakarta on Monday, briefing investors on his first major deal since becoming boss in 2009.
+"We have the capacity to unshackle these businesses," Chief Executive Piyush Gupta said in Jakarta on Monday, briefing investors on his first major deal since becoming boss in 2009.

 "This changes our growth profile," Gupta said, adding the move would triple DBS's exposure to high-growth markets from 11 percent now.
 The price was fair, he said, and the Indonesian growth story was reflected in Danamon not being a "cheap deal".